Intercountry Adoption

 Who Can Be Adopted

 Because Vietnam is party to the Hague Adoption Convention, children from Vietnam must meet the requirements of the Convention in order to be eligible for intercountry adoption.
-For example, the adoption may take place only if the competent authorities of Vietnam have determined that placement of the child within Vietnam has been given due consideration first and that an intercountry adoption is in the child’s best interests.
+For example, the adoption may take place only if the competent authorities of Vietnam have determined that placement of the child within Vietnam has been given due consideration and that an intercountry adoption is in the child’s best interests.

 In addition to qualifying as a Convention adoptee under U.S. immigration law, the child must also meet the following requirements imposed by Vietnam:

-Eligibility for adoption
+Eligibility for adoption:

-• Abandonment: For abandoned children whose birth parents are unknown and who are being cared for in an institution, the head of the institution where the child lives gives consent to the adoption to the provincial Department of Justice.
+• Abandonment: The head of a childcare institution gives consent to the adoption of abandoned children whose birth parents are unknown to the provincial Department of Justice where the child lives.
 In addition, the provincial police must provide the provincial Department of Justice with a police report verifying the search for birth parents.

 • Age of Adoptive Child: The child must be under 16 years old to be eligible for intercountry adoption.
 Children who are between 16 and 18 may be adopted by a stepparent or maternal/paternal uncle or aunt.
 Children who are nine or older must give their voluntary consent to the adoption.
+Please note that for a child to meet the definition of Convention adoptee under U.S. immigration law, a Form I-800, Petition to Classify Convention Adoptee as an Immediate Relative, must be filed on the child’s behalf while the child is under the age of 16 (or under the age of 18 if the child is the birth sibling of another adopted child who meets the age and other requirements to immigrate based on adoption by the same adoptive parent(s)).
+Please see the USCIS website and Form I-800 instructions for special rules on filing dates for children aged 15-16 or siblings under 18.

 How to Adopt